CKLQ-FM

-CKLQ-FM (Q Country 91.5 FM) is a commercial FM radio station in Brandon, Manitoba, Canada.
-In addition to its FM signal, it has a nested rebroadcaster at 880 kHz, CKLQ.
-The two stations simulcast a country format.
-They are owned and operated by Westman Radio Ltd., a subsidiary of the Westman Communications Group.
-CKLQ-AM-FM, along with sister station CKLF-FM, have their radio studios and offices at 624 14th Street East, on Brandon's northeast side.
+CKLQ-FM (Q Country 91.5 FM) is a commercial FM radio station in Brandon, Manitoba, Canada, carrying a country format.
+The station is owned and operated by Pattison Media Ltd. CKLQ-FM, along with sister station CKLF-FM, has their radio studios and offices at 624 14th Street East, on Brandon's east end.

 CKLQ-FM has an effective radiated power (ERP) of 100,000 watts, the current maximum for Canadian FM stations.
-CKLQ 880 is powered at 10,000 watts, day and night.
-AM 880 is a clear channel frequency reserved for Class A WCBS New York City.
-So CKLQ has a directional signal at all times.
-At night, when radio waves travel farther, it uses a four-tower array to prevent interference to WCBS.
+CKLQ was powered at 10,000 watts, day and night.

+Until the end of August 2025, the station had a nested rebroadcaster at 880 kHz, CKLQ.
+Because 880 AM is a clear channel frequency reserved for Class A station WHSQ in New York City, the class B CKLQ featured a directional signal at all times.
+At night, when radio waves travel farther, it used a four-tower array to prevent interference to WHSQ.

 History

 CKLQ started broadcasting in October 1977 at a frequency of 1570 kHz and moved to its 880 frequency in 1985.

 On January 6, 2016, the CRTC approved Riding Mountain's application to convert CKLQ to 91.5 MHz with an effective radiated power of 100,000 watts (non-directional antenna with an effective height of antenna above average terrain of 325.6 metres).
 Riding Mountain also received approval for an AM rebroadcasting transmitter which would operate on CKLQ's current frequency and technical parameters, at 880 kHz (class B) with a daytime and nighttime transmitter power of 10,000 watts.

 CKLQ-FM signed on the air on Thursday, April 27, 2017, at 4:15 p.m., rebranding as Q Country 91.5 FM.

 In September 2022, Westman announced the sale of CKLQ and CKLF to Pattison Media.

+On August 13, 2025, Pattinson received approval from the CRTC to wind down operations on 880 AM after August 31, citing high maintenance costs for transmitter repairs and securing the AM transmitter site to the satisfaction of Safety Code 6, which requires proper fencing for EMF exposure limits.